JayC180/personal_website/public/assets/Switching Crackme Solution.md

 3. XOR of first and last numbers of the key must be greater or equal to both first and last numbers
 4. From the second to second-to-last number, sum of numbers at odd indexes minus the sum of numbers at even indexes must equal to the XOR result

-Given these information, we can write a python script to generate random keys.
+Given these information, we can write a python script to generate random valid keys.

 ## Key Generation Script
 ```python